 Racing the Tour de France is a privilege, it is something that not one rider takes for granted.
 It is for every single one of us something we dreamt about when out on our very first road rides; it’s the engine that powers our imagination to dare to dream of one day doing it.
 In those moments it seems an impossible vision, something so distant and foreign and incredibly unlikely, yet still, we paint a picture in our minds of attacking in the mountains through a sea of crowds with motorbikes around us and helicopters above and the peloton broken up over kilometres in our wake.
 Then for those lucky few a chain of events take place that eventually lead you to being part of the peloton that rolls out one summer’s day to tackle the world’s greatest race.
-Tadej Pogacar when asked in his post-race interview yesterday if it felt like a dream replied, “My dream was just to be in the Tour de France.”
+Tadej Pogacar when asked in his post-race interview after winning his first Tour de France if it felt like a dream replied, “My dream was just to be in the Tour de France.”

 It’s so hard to put it into words, yet in the year following my retirement from the peloton I wrote it down, because I didn’t want to forget it: I didn’t write about my first time finishing the Tour de France.
 I wrote about my last time, and it was as special as my first.

-Here's that chapter from The Racer.
+Here's that excerpt from my book, The Racer:

 I’d started the final stage of the 2013 Tour de France more worried about my friend Stuart O’Grady.
 He was the only thing on my mind, really.
 Our funeral march of a ride through the Versailles gardens on the way to the official start had put me in a bit of a sorry state.
 I happened to be aching all over from a crash I’d had two days before on a descent.
 I’d gone down at 60km/h on a wet, sweeping corner – it was slippery enough that I didn’t take much skin off, but the impact smashed my upper legs, and I had strained my groin by riding my bike while injured.
 All in all, I was in a bit of a foul mood.